RaffaySajjad/RaffaySajjad/README.md

 - 👋 Hi, I’m @RaffaySajjad
 - 👀 I’m interested in Web Development (Front End and Back End)
 - 🌱 I’m currently learning MERN Stack
-- 📫 How to reach me at raffaysajjad@hotmail.com
+- 📫 Reach me at raffaysajjad@hotmail.com

 <!---
 RaffaySajjad/RaffaySajjad is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.